jrp244/byu-cs324/lab-socket-hunt/README.md

 (replace `server` with the domain name of the server you are using.)

-Then try running it with each of the following seeds:
+Try running it with each of the following seeds:

+ - 7719 (same as before)
  - 33833
  - 20468
  - 19789
- - 59455
- - 53973

 ## Remove Any Extra Print Statements